akhtariev/pink-glasses/README.md

 ##### Does that mean that you are having a bad day as well?

-Our team prefers to see the world though pink glasses.
+No, our team prefers to see the world though pink glasses.
 So, here we go:

 ![](images/readme2.png)